startdias2/Network-Map/README.md

 Install Graphviz on your machine.

 ## 2
-Get the zip file in the CODE button and Unzip it.
-If your via CLI use:
-git clone https://github.com/startdias2/Network-Map.git
+Get the zip file and extract it, lick on the green code button on the top, If your via CLI use: git clone https://github.com/startdias2/Network-Map.git